SteveSmith16384/MultiplayerArena/readme.txt

 CONTROLS
 Mouse & Keyboard (W, A, S, D and Space).
-Gamepads, plugged into USB ports.
+Gamepads, plugged into USB ports - plug them in *before* you run the game.